Tax Deed Sales

 - Forfeits: If payment in full is not made by 2 p.m. the next business day following the sale, the deposit will be forfeited and the property will be re-auctioned within 30 days.
 The Clerk & Comptroller’s office shall have the right to refuse the bid of forfeited bidders and their assignees.

 - Issuance: A tax deed will not be issued until full payment is received.
-Property can be redeemed prior to tax deed issuance (defined as: when tax deed is completed with all signatures and seals).
+Property cannot be redeemed once the Clerk has received full payment for the tax deed.

 - Title: Tax deeds are generally not a marketable title.